Ovler-Young/Torrent2Bangumi/README.md

 ```

 If you're sure there have no `/` in the torrent name, you can simply get the result by visiting `${YOUR_WORKER_URL}/resolve/${name}/${time}`.

+By the way, if you add `?pretty` to the URL, the result will be formatted in a more readable way.

 ## Development